hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 * The `code` element is used
   * Contains `coding` for primary concept (no body site information)
   * Use `text` to describe concept fully, this can include information on recorded laterality e.g. ', Right'
-* NOTE: in this case laterality is NOT expressed in coded form
+* Note: in this case laterality is not expressed in coded form

 Example Condition resource cellulitis of knee, laterality as text only
 ~~~